 Are trees social beings?
 In this international bestseller, forester, and author Peter Wohlleben convincingly makes the case that, yes, the forest is a social network.
 He draws on groundbreaking scientific discoveries to describe how trees are like human families: tree parents live together with their children, communicate with them, support them as they grow, share nutrients with those who are sick or struggling, and even warn each other of impending dangers.
 Wohlleben also shares his deep love of woods and forests, explaining the amazing processes of life, death, and regeneration he has observed in his woodland.

-I’ve always loved trees—their shape, colors and the sounds they make when the wind blows through them, but this book will teach you things you never imagined!
-Your walk in the woods will never be the same again.
+This book will teach you things you never imagined about trees and your walk in the woods will never be the same again.

 The Genius of Birds by Jennifer Ackerman

-I love birds!
-And in my old age, I want to be a bird watcher (I’ll have more time).
-But this is another book that your teens through adult children will love—especially if they’re like me and are fascinated by birds.
+This is a book that your teens through adult children will love—especially if they’re fascinated by birds.

 Birds are astonishingly intelligent creatures.
 According to revolutionary new research, some birds rival primates and even humans in their remarkable forms of intelligence.
 Author Jennifer Ackerman explores the brilliance of birds as she travels the world to the cutting-edge frontiers of research.